Al Qaeda promises 'war on all fronts' against America as Biden pulls out of Afghanistan - KION546

 Today, the terror group that once roared to world attention is reduced to a whimper, but it is far from dead.
 And now says it’s planning a comeback after US forces leave Afghanistan, by partnering once again with the Taliban.

-In its response to CNN, al Qaeda’s spokesperson heaps praise on the Taliban for keeping the fight against America alive.
+In its response to CNN, two members of al Qaeda’s subcontinent broadcast branch heap praise on the Taliban for keeping the fight against America alive.
 “Thanks to Afghans for the protection of comrades-in-arms, many such jihadi fronts have been successfully operating in different parts of the Islamic world for a long time,” the spokesperson says.

 By September 11 this year, America’s longest war that aimed to neutralize the terror group will formally end, with President Biden declaring, “Bin laden is dead and al Qaeda is degraded, in Afghanistan.
 And it’s time to end the forever war.”